-Since then, O'Connell House has served as a Jesuit residence, the birthplace of the School of Management, a James Cagney movie set, classroom facility, and a football dorm.
+Since then, O'Connell House has served as a Jesuit residence, the birthplace of the School of Management, a James Cagney movie set, classroom facility, and a football residence hall.
 In the early 1970s, space constraints prompted a strong movement to tear down the house.
 However, students fought to save O'Connell and the mansion survived.
 The original plans for demolition were transformed into a one million dollar renovation.
 Since the fall of 1972, it has served the Boston College community as the home of the official student union in addition to providing office space for the Office of First Year Experience and the Alcohol and Drug Education Program.

 O'Connell House seeks to entertain, educate, and facilitate all Boston College students through events such as Middlemarch, the Breaking the Barriers Ball, and Harvest Night.
-It's the home of monthly (sometimes even weekly!) events such as live bands, student talent nights, lectures, and much more.
+It's the home of monthly (sometimes even weekly!) events such as live bands, comedy shows, student talent nights, lectures, and much more.